NiekAukes/rust/README.md

 <!-- see the README.md in the [rust-kernels](https://github.com/NiekAukes/rust-kernels) repository for more information on how to run and write code with this compiler. -->

+### Building and running with cargo
+To build and run the code, you can use the `cargo` tool Rust provides.
+Make sure you have followed the steps above to link the compiler to rustup or cargo.

 ### Defining a kernel

 With this compiler, writing code for the GPU is quite straightforward.
 To designate a function to be runnable on the GPU, use the `#[kernel]` attribute.
 This attribute can only be used on functions.
 Furthermore, this function is not callable anymore on the CPU as it is entirely replaced by a bytecode reference.